hindu-comm/mail_stream_advaita-l/2017/10/Chanting_Gayatri_ove/110__Venkatesh_Murthy.md

 > > > I talked to my friend who has visited Sringeri Matha several times.
 He
 > > > daily practises nitya karma and anusthana, that he is supposed to do as
 > a
-> > > Brahmin.​ He did not have all the answers, but honestly gave some
+> > > Brahmin.
+He did not have all the answers, but honestly gave some
 > > answers.
 > > > I will share the same.
 > > >